larsmiloni/SigmaGo/README.md

 ## Running the Code

+### Prerequisites
+Before running any code, ensure that:
+- The SigmaGo directory is loaded into the path.
+- [GNUGo](https://www.gnu.org/software/gnugo/download.html) is installed and loaded as a path variable.

 To train the model, first decompress the raw datasets using `decompress_datasets.py`.
 Then run `load_sgf.py` to parse the files into pickle files.

 Proceed by running `policy_network.py`, adjusting parameters in the main function to your needs.